joaopedroamorim/joaopedroamorim/README.md

 ## Hi there 👋 I'm João

-I'm from Belém-PA, currently living in São Paulo - SP.
+I'm from Belém-PA, currently living in São Paulo-SP.
 I'm an oceanographer graduated from UFPA (2017), with a master's degree in Physical Oceanography from USP (2020).
 I have been working with Physical Oceanography themes since my bachelor's and I have experience on the following topics:

 - Meteoceanographic data acquisition and analysis.
 - Time series analysis